 As well as the regular programme of film that HIC deliver, the Transformative Film Culture Hull 2017 programme will deliver immersive cinema experiences, cinema in unusual locations, film events, talks and Q&A’s to cultivate the audience for independent film in Hull.

-Transformative Film Culture Hull 2017 aims to take advantage of the opportunity the City of Culture year presents to deliver a diverse programme that enables HIC to gain in depth programming and operating experience and gather evidence to prove the case for permanent, formalised film provision beyond 2017.
-By putting HIC development at the heart of the activity will ensure that they build relationships with partners, build a strong audience and develop skills and organisational capacity that will take them through 2017 and onwards.
+Transformative Film Culture Hull 2017 aims to take advantage of the opportunity that the City of Culture year presents, to deliver a diverse programme that enables HIC to gain in- depth programming and operating experience and gather evidence to prove the case for permanent, formalised film provision beyond 2017.
+By putting HIC development at the heart of the activity it will ensure that they build relationships with partners, build a strong audience and develop skills and organisational capacity that will take them through 2017 and onwards.

 1.4 Project Objectives